TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/examples_position_sense.md

 #### IEP Registers Configuration

 The Industrial Ethernet Peripheral (IEP) is used for periodic continuous mode.
-If IEP is not configured correctly, periodic continuous mode will not work.
+If the IEP is not configured correctly, periodic continuous mode will not work.

 To verify IEP configuration:

-1. Check if IEP is running by examining `IEP_COUNT_REG0/1` registers
+1. Check if the IEP is running by examining `IEP_COUNT_REG0/1` registers
 2. Verify counter increment by monitoring count values
 3. Review `IEP_CMP_CFG_REG` to ensure all compare events are properly configured for trigger mode
-4. Check `IEP_CMP_STATUS_REG` to verify corresponding compare events are setting status flags correctly
+4. Check `IEP_CMP_STATUS_REG` to verify that corresponding compare events are setting status flags correctly
 5. Validate that Compare Registers are configured with correct trigger point values

-> **Note:** Ensure you are entering the correct address for IEP register.
-Each ICSS instance has different base address for the IEP register.
+> **Note:** Ensure you are entering the correct address for IEP registers.
+Each ICSS instance has a different base address for the IEP registers.
 \image html Encoder_debug_iep_register_view1.png "PRU-ICSS IEP register view"
 \image html Encoder_debug_iep_register_view2.png "PRU-ICSS IEP CMP events register view"